London playwright wins UK's Bruntwood Prize

 Okoh, who was born and raised in the part of London where the story is set, has a background in law and spent seven years working in the city's financial district.

-She has been writing since she was 14 and Three Birds was her second full-length play for theatre.
+She has been writing since she was 14 and Three Birds was her second full-length play for theater.

 (Reporting by Mike Collett-White, editing by Paul Casciato)